Diocese of Alghero-Bosa

 The bishops' seat is Alghero Cathedral.
 Bosa Cathedral is a co-cathedral of the diocese.

 History

-Alghero was built by the Doria of Genoa in 1102.
-In 1106 John, Bishop of Alghero, assisted at the consecration of the Church of the Trinity in Saccargia.
+The town of Alghero was begun by the Doria of Genoa in 1102.
+In 1106 John, Bishop of Ottana (Othanensis), assisted at the consecration of the Church of the Trinity in Saccargia.

-After a long period, the see was renewed and confirmed by Pope Julius II in his Papal Bull of 8 December 1503, splitting its territory off from the Metropolitan Archdiocese of Sassari, from the suppressed Roman Catholic Diocese of Bisarcio, Diocese of Castro and Diocese of Ottana.
-Pietro Parens, a Genoese, became bishop; he was present at the Fifth Lateran Council in 1512.
+After a long period, the see was renewed and confirmed by Pope Julius II in his papal bull "Aequum Reputamus" of 8 December 1503, splitting its territory off from the Metropolitan Archdiocese of Sassari, from the suppressed Roman Catholic Diocese of Bisarcio, Diocese of Castro and Diocese of Ottana.
+The seat of the bishops of Alghero was to be in Alghero, in the church of the Immaculate Conception, raised to the status of a cathedral.
+It was granted a Chapter, consisting of three dignities (the Archpriest, the Archdeacon, and the Dean) and thirteen (later fourteen, then sixteen) canons.